casper-network/docs-archive/economics/rewards.rst

-Seigniorage
+Rewards
 -----------

-Seigniorage provides a base level of payments for validators, so that they are compensated for their work even if there is not a lot of demand for using the network.
+Rewards provide a base level of payments for validators, so that they are compensated for their work even if there is not a lot of demand for using the network.
 By issuing new CLX for validators, we ensure that the network is secured by sufficient stake, even without the transaction fees.